Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: In our pre-interview conversation, you spoke a bit about creating more collectibles as part of CS releases.
 Can you share a few examples of what you’ve been doing as well as what you think those items can add to the fan experience?

 RTC: I love to collect.
 I think the core Closed Sessions fan is a collector of something.
-Going over our IG followers, we have a lot of DJ’s and act vinyl users.
-Many of them are also into things like baseball + basketball cards, figures, street wear etc. Just letting that part of my identity shine through to Closed Sessions has helped a lot.
+Going over our IG followers, we have a lot of DJ’s and active vinyl users.
+Many of them are also into things like baseball + basketball cards, collectible figures, street wear etc. Just letting that part of my identity shine through to Closed Sessions has helped a lot.
 Through an epic group text with Dave Jeff, Brian Nevado, and Manny Rodriguez, we’ve created collectible merch for every Legend Conversation.
 When I am not slammed, I like to find relevant baseball cards from my collection and include them in orders, and I launched the 7” series featuring many of our earliest records that were “Z-Share classics”.

 TD: The latest Closed Sessions release comes in the form of DJ Rude One’s second solo album Upper Space.
 With singles featuring the likes of Roc Marciano, Pink Siifu & Valee, this record had to be a fun one to help put together.
 What can you tell us about that?